Shandana Minhas: Personal life

-Shandana Minhas is the third of three children born to Mary (née Khan) and Safdar Minhas.
-Coming from an interfaith background, Minhas has written extensively about Pakistani society.

-She was part of the resurgence in Pakistani media in the early 2000s, heading creative development for the Manduck Collective, Pakistan's first independent production house, and writing for local papers.

-The social and political landscape of Pakistan informs much of her work.
-Minhas has written about the difficulty as a Pakistani writer living through these times of remaining “a simple storyteller.”
-She has three children.
+Shandana Minhas is a Pakistani writer from Karachi who now lives in London.

 Writing

 Minhas is an Honorary Fellow in Writing of the International Writing Program at the University of Iowa.
-She set up Mongrel Books in Pakistan in 2016.
-Minhas has an MA in Prose Fiction from UEA and was the recipient of the Malcolm Bradbury Memorial Scholarship.
+Minhas has an MA in prose fiction from the University of East Anglia, and was the recipient of the Malcolm Bradbury Memorial Scholarship.

 Books

 Minhas's first novel,Tunnel Vision (2007), is a first-person meditation on life as a woman in a man's world.
 It was shortlisted for the Commonwealth Writers’ Prize, adapted for the stage by The Madras Players in 2009, and published in Italian as Pakistan Graffiti in 2012.
 It has been described as “piercingly witty and acutely perceptive” and a “silent bestseller”.

 Her second novel, Survival Tips for Lunatics (2014), is a “bitingly funny” adventure in which a bickering couple accidentally leaves their two sons behind on a camping trip in Pakistan's turbulent Balochistan province.
 Alongside critical acclaim, it became the first children's book to win a general fiction prize in the region, taking the French Embassy's Karachi Literature Festival fiction prize (honouring the best writing by a Pakistani or a writer of Pakistani origin worldwide) in 2015.

 Minhas's third novel, Daddy’s Boy (2016), tells the story of Asfandyar Ikram, who has no idea that his father is alive - until the day he learns of his death.
 The book was well-reviewed by The Hindustan Times (“…as hilarious as it is touching; one that’s totally bizarre while also being relatable”),Open Magazine (“The tension builds, tightening like a stretched elastic band, until the shocking denouement, which casts ambiguity on the very title of the book.
 Starting on a note of laughter, the ending of this gripping novel elicits a gasp of horror”), and multiple other publications.
 On the cover blurb, Pakistani author Mohammed Hanif called Daddy's Boy “heartbreaking and hilarious”.

 Her fourth book, the novella Rafina (2018), was described in Dawn as “a stark portrayal of the lengths a young, ambitious and somewhat desperate young woman has to go to in order to fulfil her dreams and get financial security.”
 Minhas originally wrote the book in 2004.

+Her fifth book, Ferdowsnama, was published by Vintage, Penguin India in February 2025.
+The book follows a Mughal hunting party as they track down wild threats in service of the Emperor.
+In advance praise, India historian and author Rana Safvi said “By turns humorous, moving and poignant, this beautifully crafted, if at times startling, novel not only captures the era but also highlights Ferdows's extraordinary resilence", and Pakistani writer Musharraf Ali Farooqi called it “riveting and magnificent.”